2023-IBM-Accelerate-SW-Track/to_do_list_week3/README.md

 + Note: that the elements returned by `getByRole` or `getByText` may not have css or styling.
 If you want to have those values put a `data-testid` in that component and use `getByTestId` to grab those IDs.

 1. Complete the Following Test Cases in `src/AddTodo.test.js`
     + No duplicate task
     + Submit Task with No Due Date
     + Submit Task with No Task Name
     + Late Tasks have Different Colors
         1. Hint if we wanted to grab the color of the card for "History Test" we can use `const historyCheck = screen.getByTestId(/History Test/i).style.background`
     + Delete Task
         1. Hint: Earlier we used `screen.getByRole` for getting a Button and a Text Box how would we get a Checkbox?
-Note: the name field isn't required.

  To run these tests run `npm run test`
  ## Pre-session Material
 Here is a [**link**](https://) to the pre-session material that was provided to you earlier.